calubrecht/CrimsonSkies/README.md

 ## Project Goals:

+  - To provide a code base that continues to evolve whereas many these days have stopped.
   - To provide a ROM code base that includes creative additions that keep the same feel of what made ROM great (I will be changing and re-organizing things though) and will probably remove or drastically change some areas that don't fit imo (like the smurf village).
 I would like